 The table below shows performance on each of New Jersey's ESSA accountability indicators for the last three years.
 ELA and Math Proficiency represent the percentage of students that met or exceeded expectations on statewide assessments (NJSLA or DLM).
-ELA and Math Growth represent the median student growth percentile.
-Four- and fiveyear graduation rates represent the adjusted cohort graduation rates.
-Progress toward English Language Proficiency shows the percentage of English Learners who demonstrated the expected amount of growth on the ACCESS for ELLs 2.0 Assessment for English Language proficiency.
+ELA and Math Growth represent the median student growth percentage of students that met or exceeded expectations on statewide assessments (NJSLA or DLM).
+ELA and Math Growth represent the median student growth percentage of English Learners who demonstrated the expected amount of growth on the ACCESS for ELLs 2.0 Assessment for English Language proficiency.
 Chronic absenteeism represents the percentage of students that were absent for 10% or more of the days enrolled during the school year.

-Important Note for 2020-21: The NJDOE received federal waivers that waived certain assessment and accountabilityrelated requirements for the 2019-20 and 2020-21 school years.
+Important Note for 2020-21: The NJDOE received federal waivers that waived certain assessment and accountability-related requirements for the 2019-20 and 2020-21 school years.
 As a result, proficiency, growth, and progress toward English language proficiency data is not available for 2019-20 or 2020-21 and chronic absenteeism data is not available for 2019-20.

 ESSA Acountability Indicator 2018-19 2019-20 2020-21

-ELA Proficiency 76.7%
+ELA Proficiency 74.6%

-Math Proficiency 40.7%
+Math Proficiency 60.8%

-ELA Growth
+ELA Growth 50

-Math Growth
+Math Growth 59

 4-Year Graduation Rate† 98.0% 97.9% 97.3%

 5-Year Graduation Rate† 97.6% 98.8% 99.2%

-Progress toward English Language Proficiency 60.0%
+Progress toward English Language Proficiency 71.5%

-Chronic Absenteeism 9.0% 6.5%
+Chronic Absenteeism 7.6% 4.6%

+† This table shows the most recent graduation rate for reference, but accountability calculations for a given year use the prior year's graduation rate.